fpoirotte/cryptal/README.rst

     cannot be safely erased from memory and may linger there even after you are done processing the data.

-    If you are concerned about these issues, to not use streaming encryption/decryption.
+    If you are concerned about these issues, do not use streaming encryption/decryption.

-For convenience, Cryptal provides stream wrappers to easily encrypt/decrypt data on the fly.

 ..  note::